Digital-Grinnell/dlad-blog/content/posts/118-New-IDU-DiffDatastreamVersions-Command.md

 ## Navigation Menu: Islandora Drush Utilities

 With the addition of the aforementioned `drush DiffDatastreamVersions` command comes a new `Navigation` menu selection for _Digital.Grinnell_ admins.
 If you are an admin, on the DG home page look to the right under `Navigation` for the `Islandora Drush Utilities` menu selection.
-If you click that link DG will open to a page where you'll be presented with a list of all the `.diff` files that have been produced by the `drush DiffDatastreamVersions` commands.
+If you click that link DG will open a page where you'll be presented with a list of all the `.diff` files that have been produced by the `drush DiffDatastreamVersions` commands.
 The window will look something like this:

 {{% figure title="New IDU Navigation Menu Item" src="/images/post-118/idu-navigation.png" %}}